 Address: Convent of the Visitation Hetune, Box 18, Popondota, Oro Province, Papua New Guinea

-SSF - Society of St Francis (Pacific Islands Province)
+SSF - Society of St Francis (Solomon Islands Province)

 The Society of St Francis has diverse origins in a number of Franciscan groups which drew together during the 1930s to found one Franciscan Society.
 SSF in its widest definition includes First Order Brothers, First Order Sisters (CSF), Second Order Sisters (OSC) and a Third Order.
 The First Order shares a common life of prayer, fraternity and a commitment to the poor.

-Address: St Mary of the Angels Friary, Haruro, PO Box 78, Popondota, Oro Province, Papua New Guinea
+Address: St Mary of the Angels Friary, Haruro, PO Box 78, Popondetta 241, Oro Province, Papua New Guinea

 MBH - The Melanesian Brotherhood (Papua New Guinea)